jameshansen/JustShowMe/README.md

 - **Stages only what's needed** (the exe, the driver and filter DLLs, the YuNet and SFace models, the native OpenCvSharp DLLs, and the LICENSE) and zips them to `justshowme_build<NNNN>.zip` in the repo root, ready to attach to a GitHub release.

 Native DLLs (`OpenCvSharpExtern.dll`, the ffmpeg DLL) can't be embedded, so they ship as files directly beside the exe.

+## Future Improvement Plans
+* Advanced Smart Fill Algorithm: The current approach of "rewinding" the video feed to replace an area doesn't handle people standing in one spot for more than a few seconds, we could better identify and update a "background plate" to be used for replacement
+* Improved Body Area detection: The current approach uses a rectangle exended from the face down, we could use a better algorithm to isolate the actual shape of the body, but this would have to be optimized for everyday PCs.

 ## AI Ethics & Technology Policy (from the creator, James Hansen)